request system snapshot (Junos OS with Upgraded FreeBSD)

 QFX with TVP platforms do not support these commands.

-Once the platform performs a Junos OS upgrade to an upgraded FreeBSD version (Junos OS Release 15.1R1 or higher), Junos OS will automatically generate a recovery snapshot with the new Junos OS version.
+Once the platform performs a Junos OS upgrade to an upgraded FreeBSD version (Junos OS Release 15.1R1 or higher for most devices; or Junos OS Release 24.4R1 or higher for the SRX300, SRX320, SRX340, SRX345, or SRX380 devices)), Junos OS automatically generates a recovery snapshot with the new Junos OS version.
 Thereafter, you should request a recovery snapshot every time you upgrade to a new software version.
+To find which platforms in which releases use Junos OS with upgraded FreeBSD, see Feature Explorer, enter freebsd, and select Junos kernel upgrade to FreeBSD 10+.

 establishing a known stable system baseline is required.